 Emergency Food Boxes (Food inside needs to be cooked)

 Mail pickup, by appointment and via non-contact safe hand-off (Must Sign a Waiver at DICP and Fill Out a Change of Address Form at the Post Office)

-Follow our posts the latest in resources and information around the city!
+Follow us on social media for the latest in resources and information around the city!

 Hunger Relief and Nutrition